List of special elections in the Philippines: Congress of the Philippines (1946–1973; 1987–present)

+On April 22, 2025, the Supreme Court ruled that the Commission on Elections holds the sole and mandatory duty to call and conduct a special election for a vacant seat in the House of Representatives if the vacancy occurs at least one year before the term expires.
+This decision clarifies that the Commission on Elections does not require a formal resolution or certification from the House of Representatives to fulfill its obligation.
+The Court dismissed a petition for mandamus intended to compel the House of Representatives to issue such a certification.
+Consequently the responsibility to hold special elections within the statutory period rests entirely with the Commission on Elections once the legal conditions for a vacancy are met.
+The decision paved the way for the special election in Antipolo–2nd, Cavite–4th and future special elections without certification from the House of Representatives.

-Batasang Pambansa
+Batasang Pambansa (1978–1986)

 While the 1973 constitution had the mechanism for calling special elections in case of vacancies in the Batasang Pambansa, and several vacancies indeed happened, no special elections were called.

 Statistics

 By reason

 The most common reason for the vacancies which were filled by special elections since 1907 is resignation (a total of 28 instances)—both from leaving office to assume another position (22), and for other reasons (7).
 Death of the incumbent representative is the second most common, accounting for more than two-fifths of instances.
 Other reasons for holding special elections were to fill new seats created upon the establishment of new provinces (4 instances), and to fill the seats vacated after: a winning candidate was disqualified post-election (2), a representative was expelled from the legislature (1), or a representative was "dropped from the rolls" over a criminal conviction (1).